-When you run an online retail business (or any type of business) you have a list of things that you know you should be doing every day to run the day to day operations.
+When you run an online retail business (or any type of business) you have a list of things that you know you should be doing to run the day to day operations.

 Specifically in eBay sales, the daily task list looks something like this (in no particular order):